Ironclad Alternatives

 Migration steps

-4. Run parallel for 90 days through complex contract cycles.
+4. Run parallel for ninety days through complex industry-specific contract cycles.

-5. Cancel Ironclad once Agiloft covers industry-specific workflows.
+5. Cancel Ironclad once Agiloft covers the industry-specific workflows.

-Not for: Agiloft is the wrong call for teams that prefer opinionated out-of-box workflows; Ironclad's standardization fits standard contract teams better.
+Not for: Agiloft is the wrong call for teams that prefer opinionated out-of-box workflows; Ironclad's standardization fits standard contract shapes faster.

 Paid plans from $1,300.00/mo